-Score Runoff Voting passes the test of balance that tells us definitively that a voting system provides an equal weight vote to all the voters.
-With SRV, every possible vote expression in both the scoring and automatic runoff stages has an equal, balancing expression, and all the voters' expressions about all the candidates are counted.
+STAR Voting passes the test of balance that tells us definitively that a voting system provides an equal weight vote to all the voters.
+With STAR, every possible vote expression in both the scoring and automatic runoff stages has an equal, balancing expression, and all the voters' expressions about all the candidates are counted.

 IRV fails 'One Person, One Vote'

 IRV, by its very design, gives some voters more than one bite at the apple while giving others just one.
 In IRV, second choice votes only ever count for those voters who happen to see their first choice eliminated before their second choice.
 Whether you pick a strong consensus candidate or a weak extremist second, if your first choice hangs around in the count longer, your second choice is never considered by IRV.
 The 2009 Mayoral IRV election in Burlington, Vermont is a real-world example of how IRV's failure to provide an equal vote can result in an obviously non-representative outcome and subsequent repeal of the system.